natgo/wt-wiki-scraper/wikitext-transpiled/ground/Ariete%20AMV.md

 The tank would feature a set of improvements from previous designs, for example the first C1 Ariete production models had access to the TURMS 3rd generation LTFCS made by Officine Galileo, which gave the capability to the Ariete to fire on the move, both during the day and at night.
 However later down the line, the last 50 Arietes would receive an upgrade of their sights, which resulted in many improvements, such as allowing the C1 Ariete commanders to have access to thermal imaging.
 In terms of armaments, the C1 Ariete (P) and C1 Ariete Production had access to a 120 mm smoothbore gun, made by OTO Melara, with similarities to the German made L44.
 The cannon would be suited to fire the majority of NATO standard munitions.
 Another improvement included better protection compared to the previous vehicles, it would be one of the more vital aspects of the Ariete.
 The tank would be delivered up until the early 2000s when the Ariete would begin to be the only official tank in service, while the Leopards and M60s would be fully phased out and put in storage.

 Since then however, the Ariete has had quite the bumpy ride when it came to upgrading the machine; the Italian army was not against upgrading it, but there was a common issue that would plague the development: costs.
 The first proposed upgrade for the C1 Ariete would be what is known as the "C2 Ariete".
 After the tank had finished being designed, many nations at the time already had better vehicles in service, for example Germany would already have the Leopard 2A5.
 The C2 Ariete would have featured a lot of improvements, which included new updated armour, an autoloader, new engine, and also new updated FCS.
 However this never ended up happening and as such the C2 Ariete would remain only a proposal on paper.
 Another potential upgrade for the C1 Ariete, the C1 Ariete Hitfact Mk2, was likely not even considered by the Italian army but it would still feature a set of advancements that technically speaking would make it still a better machine than the production vehicles, such as the new cannon and optics.
+Also all Ariete's are equiped with a 7.62mm Beretta Mg 42/59 Machine gun.

 '''AMV upgrade'''